 In the Layer Control list box, select the Center Layer.
-When you add the center marks to the drawing, they will be green.
-Next, you need to place center marks inside the four 0.5 circles and inside the 0.75 arcs on the inner detail.
-Select the Center Mark tool on the Dimension panel under the Annotate tab.
-(Once again, you may have to expand the Dimension panel by clicking the small black triangle in the bottom right corner of the panel to find the Center Mark tool.)
+Next, you need to place center marks inside the four 0.5 circles and inside the 0.75 arcs of the rectangle.
+Select the Center Mark tool on the Dimensions panel under the Annotate tab (you may have to expand the Dimensions panel by clicking the small black triangle next to the Dimensions panel label to find the Center Mark tool).
 The mouse arrow will turn into a pick box.
-Select the 0.5 circle on the lower left corner of the part (Figure 3.10).
-A green center mark appears inside the circle.
-Press ENTER to repeat the command.
-Follow a clockwise or counterclockwise pattern that will help you to get every circle on your drawing and improve your drawing efficiency.
+Select the 0.5 circle in the lower left corner of the part (Figure 3.10).
+A green center mark will appear inside the circle.
+Hit ENTER to repeat the command.
+Follow a clockwise or counterclockwise pattern so you to place a mark on every circle on your drawing and improve your drawing efficiency.
 Lastly, select the two 0.75 arcs on the inner detail.
 You will have six center marks on the drawing when finished (Figure 3.11).

-Figure 3.9 - The Dimension panel, expanded
+Figure 3.9 - The Dimension panel expanded